13 — Lifecycle¶

 - Description: Must be called before any frame is created.
 Lower-level than

-init!; most consumers callinit!instead.
+init!; ordinary apps callinit!instead.
 Use it when you're writing a custom boot pipeline that has additional steps between adapter-install and first-frame creation.

 destroy-adapter!¶